-External USB drives (Hard Drive, Pen Drive, Memory Card etc.) are the simplest way to transfer the stored data from one device to another.
-Usually, these USB drives are easy to handle, but sometimes, you might face USB Device not recognized issue with Windows PC or any other device, where the USB port is not able to recognize the connected external drive.
-When you try to connect and access the data from external hard drive or any external USB drive, you see the following error message:
+USB devices like Hard Drive, Pen Drive, and Memory Card etc. are the easy way to store and transfer the data from one computer to another.
+These USB drives are portable and easy to handle, but sometimes you might face “USB device not detected” problem with Windows PC.
+This happen when the USB port did not recognize the external USB drives.
+When you try to access the data from the hard drive or USB device, you see the following “USB Device Not Recognized” error message:

 “One of the USB device attached to this computer has malfunctioned, and Windows does not recognize it. for assistance in solving this problem, click this message.”

-- Dead USB ports
+- USB ports become faulty, damaged or broken

 - Virus infected PC

-Solution 1: Disconnect computer from power supply
+Solution 1: Disconnect the computer from the power supply

-Solution 3: Check for Driver Update
+Solution 3: Update USB Device Driver

-- Step 2: Expand Disk drivers and right click on the “connected external USB drive.”
-Click on “Update Driver Software”.
-Follow further instruction to update driver.
+2: Expand disk drivers and right click on the connected external USB drive.

 Solution 4: Change Drive Letter